-If the issue is not with the disposer, try plunging the drain.
+If the issue is not with the garbage disposal, try plunging the kitchen drain.
 If you have a dishwasher, don’t forget to clamp the drain hose first before plunging it.
-Then, fill the sink with about 3 or 4 inches of water so the plunger seals around the drain.
+Then, fill the sink with about 3 or 4 inches of water, so the plunger seals around the drain.

 Hold a rag tightly on the other side of the drain opening if you have a double sink, or seal it with the basket strainer.
 Then, plunge vigorously for about 20 seconds.
-If the water doesn’t clear into the drain, keep plunging for an additional minute or so.
+If the water doesn’t clear into the drain, keep plunging for another minute.

 Repeat these steps until you don’t feel the blockage any longer.
-After reassembling the trap, run plenty of warm water in order to flush out the line.
+After reassembling the trap, run plenty of warm water to flush out the line.

 Once the drain is clear, pour a mixture of 1/2 cup of white vinegar and 1/2 cup of baking soda down the drain.
-Close both of the openings (for double sinks) and let the solution sit for five minutes.
+The cup of vinegar will act as a deodorizer and helps activate the baking soda, which causes a fizzy solution that helps break down and further gunk.
+You’ll want to close both of the openings (for double sinks) and let the solution sit for five minutes.
 Then, run a gallon or so of warm water down the drain to flush the sink.